mjp41/cpython/Doc/regions.md

 However, as it is possible for them to become shared, we need to be able to make them "immutable".

 To pass mutable states between threads, we need to introduce a new construct to Python: "regions".
-A region can be accessed by at most one thread at a time.
+A region is a group of objects that can move together across threads and can be accessed by at most one thread at a time.
-This removes the need for locks to protect the data structure.
+This removes the need for locks to protect the objects in the region.
-The region can be passed between threads, and the receiving thread can access the data structure.
+The region can be passed between threads, and the receiving thread can access the objects in the region.

 To efficiently support regions, we impose the following invariants that the runtime is responsible for maintaining: